 Traumatic brain injury (TBI) is one of the leading causes of morbidity and mortality worldwide, affecting approximately 1.5 million patients per year in the United States alone.
 Unfortunately, there are presently no clinical treatments that have been proven effective in reducing the long-term neurological disabilities that result from TBI.
 A better understanding of the changes in neural circuit function caused by TBI is essential to the development of improved therapeutics.

-Our lab is investigating the properties of cortical neuronal circuits and the changes in neural activity caused by injury.
+Our lab is investigating the properties of cortical neuronal circuits and the changes in neural activity caused by TBI.
 Normal activity in the central nervous system is regulated by the critical balance between synaptic excitation and inhibition, the latter primarily mediated by the neurotransmitter GABA.
 If this balance is disrupted, states of hyperexcitation can develop and lead to neuropathologies such as epilepsy, excitotoxic cell damage, and cognitive disorders.
 The somatosensory cortex (neocortex) seems to be particularly susceptible to the development of unrestrained excitation.
 One factor contributing to this vulnerability may be an intrinsic limit on the recruitment of GABA inhibition, such that rising excitation can build to levels that exceed the capacity of inhibitory mechanisms to contain.
 Clearly, inhibitory interneurons play a key role in maintaining the stability of cortical network activity.
 Thus, an understanding of inhibitory circuits is crucial to understanding not only normal neuronal population activity, but also states of pathophysiological activity, such as those caused by TBI.

-Our laboratory uses a variety of techniques that include electrophysiology, histology, microscopy, and animal behavioral testing to explore the pathological effects of TBI on cortical circuit function.
-Our goals include the development of effective therapeutic interventions to prevent or mitigate neuropathophysiologies caused by TBI.
+Our laboratory uses a variety of techniques that include electrophysiology, histology, microscopy, and behavioral testing to explore the pathological effects of TBI on cortical circuit function.
+Our goals include the development of effective therapeutic interventions to prevent or mitigate the neuropathophysiologies caused by TBI.

 Lie Yang, M.D., Ph.D., Research Assistant Professor